xlcnd/isbntools/README.rst

     $ isbn_editions ISBN

-gives you the ISBNs of other editions of the given ISBN (uses worldcat.org) [collection of ISBNs that represent a given book].
+gives the collection of ISBNs that represent a given book (uses worldcat.org).

 .. code-block:: bash